valfirst/slf4j-test/src/site/markdown/usage.md

 levels - it is perfectly possible for a logger to be enabled for INFO but disabled for ERROR as far as SLF4J is concerned, and hence as far as SLF4J Test is concerned, notwithstanding the fact that implementations such as Logback and Log4J do not permit this.
-If you wish to test using these common configurations, you should use the constants defined in uk.org.lidalia.slf4jext.ConventionalLevelHierarchy.

 ### Globally disabling a Log Level